fpereiro/dale/readme.md

 ## Current status of the project

-The current version of dale, v5.0.2, is considered to be *stable* and *complete*.
+The current version of dale, v5.0.3, is considered to be *stable* and *complete*.
 [Suggestions](https://github.com/fpereiro/dale/issues) and [patches](https://github.com/fpereiro/dale/pulls) are welcome.
 Besides bug fixes or performance improvements, there are no future changes planned.

+dale is part of the [ustack](https://github.com/fpereiro/ustack), a set of libraries to build web applications which aims to be fully understandable by those who use it.

 ## Installation